 (this is our favorite.
 It works amazingly well, but it might be a bit too big for your interview purposes.)

-So what you could use as your background?
+So what can you use as your background?
 A plain wall, a screen, a bookshelf (with nothing odd on the shelves) is just fine.

-PRO TIP: Have at least 2 feet of distance from the background behind you to avoid an ugly shadow that can appear if it is too close to you (the more distance, the more flattering).
+PRO TIP: Have at least 2 feet of distance from the background behind you to avoid an ugly shadow that can appear if it’s too close to you (the more distance, the more flattering).

 What to Wear for a Video Interview

-Now that you have your camera ready, it is time to think about your look during your video interview.
-Whatever you would wear to a regular interview is a good choice for a video interview too.
+Now that you have your camera ready, it is time to think about your look.

 There are a few simple guidelines for your overall look during a video interview that you can follow: